 This level of transparency and inclusion helps empower everyone to have a voice and ensures that no one is left out of the loop.
 HubSpot is a company, but it’s also a community.
 This is something that Katie Burke, HubSpot's chief people officer, explained to Business Insider as being about giving people a clear direction and end goal, without prescribing an exact path of getting there.

-It’s this kind of trust and adaptability that defines HubSpot’s company culture.
+It’s this kind of trust and adaptability that makes HubSpot’s company culture one of the best.
 They emphasize empathy and a willingness to learn, and in doing so have created a company culture that continues to grow and thrive.

 Google provides its employees with everything from free meals to staff trips to financial bonuses to even a dog-friendly work environment.
 Google’s culture is an adaptable and supportive entity that produces employees who are driven, talented, and regularly seen as being some of the very best in the industry.